-What is Product Database Syndication?
+What is Product Database Syndication (PDS)?

 Product Database Syndication is automatically sharing accurate product details from one place to many partners, like websites and stores.
 This ensures everyone has the latest information on products, prices, and inventory.
 It's important for partner ecosystems because it reduces errors and makes sure customers always see reliable product details, improving their experience.